-This project will not produce sensitive human personal data and will not necessitate specific limitations on data sharing.
-We will restrict data sharing only to ensure novelty of publication or in cases of concern related to commercial and patenting issues.
-Except for this, we will share data as widely as possible using CC0 or CC BY licenses.
+- We will make datasets openly available on appropriate digital data repositories (see 4.1) at the latest at the time of publication. - We will restrict data sharing only in cases of concern related to commercial and patenting issues.
+Except for this, we will share data as widely as possible using Creative Commons licenses.

-Limitations on data sharing for human personal data.
+[Limitations on data sharing for human personal data]

+This project will produce sensitive human personal data [mention which part of the project if necessary] and will necessitate specific precautions and limitations for data sharing.
 As mentioned in 2.1 and 2.2 above, we will share sensitive human data very carefully specifically due to legal, ethical and confidentiality issues.